 Its sartorial elegance should make you feel clean and simple, reveling in the idyllic beauty of well-put-together pieces of attire.

 Today’s clothing choices are more versatile than they have ever been, and the casual look allows you to create your style.

-What is Smart Casual
+What is Smart-Casual

-It’s slightly less formal than the business casual dress code; however, it is a lot neater and serious than putting some random, casual items.
+It’s slightly less formal than the business casual dress code; however, it is a lot neater and more serious than putting some random, casual items.